Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Experiments

 We prepare the evaluation data by randomly selecting 72 unique motion sequences each of length 10s and comprising 8 emotions across test subjects and compute the aforementioned metrics.
 We use 9 sequences for each emotion per subject.
 The results are reported in Tab.~\ref{tab:quant}.
-All best scores are highlighted in green and second best in blue. \modelName outperforms the baseline methods in all given metrics.
-We edit neutral audio emotion latents and exchange it with emotion latents from seven other emotional audios.
-We refer this as Ours-EmoEdit.
-Since we require GT gesture semantics score to compute SRGR metric, it is not possible to compute SRGR for the synthetic edited-emotion gestures as they are not part of the original BEAT dataset.
+All best scores are highlighted in green and second best in blue. \modelName outperforms the baseline methods in all given metrics. \rebut{ To validate the performance of gesture emotion editing, we also report the same metrics for the emotion editing task (Ours-EmoEdit).
+During inference, the input style and content latents are extracted from neutral-emotion audio, while the emotion latent comes from a different audio of different emotion.
+These emotional edits offer numerous possibilities, allowing for transitions from any to any emotion.
+Tab.~\ref{tab:quant} shows the average for editing from neutral to other emotions. } Since we require the GT gesture semantics score to compute SRGR metric, it is not possible to compute the SRGR for the synthetic edited-emotion gestures as they are not part of the original BEAT dataset.
 Ours-EmoEdit outperforms the baseline methods in BA, Div, and GA metrics.
 This demonstrates the capability of our model to maintain highly discriminative cues when switching between different emotions.
 TalkSHOW-BEAT has the second best score for SRGR whereas TalkSHOW demonstrates second best FGD score.
-Although, our model and ours-EmoEdit show improvements over the baselines methods, GT motions have higher diversity, BEAT alignment score, and are easier to classify than generations of \modelName, highlighting the challenging nature of the problem.
+Although, our model and ours-EmoEdit show improvements over the baseline methods, GT motions have higher diversity, Beat alignment score, and are easier to classify than generations of \modelName, highlighting the challenging nature of the problem.